wvbe/xml-renderer/README.md

+> This is an alpha version!
+Please use 2.0.1 as the latest stable.
+> In this alpha, the renderData will be deprecated (made redundant by React context)

 # xml-renderer

 Combines XML and XPath with _your_ components and stylesheets to render whatever in React or elsewhere.
 Can be used for